Same Day Appointments Available

 Whatever the reason, Dr. Gregory Wych will do what he can to see you the same day and get you out of pain.

-Putting off dental treatment only increases the risk of permanent damage later, and can result in the need for lengthy and more expensive treatment down the road.
+Putting off dental treatment only increases the risk of permanent damage later.
+Also waiting can result in the need for lengthy and more expensive treatment down the road.
 If you are in pain, have lost a filling or have a broken a tooth, please call our emergency number now.

 If you have a dental emergency, call Dr. Gregory Wych at (803) 781-1600.

-Whether or not you have been a patient in the past, Dr. Wych will make sure that you are seen and helped as soon as possible.
-If you call after hours, you will be referred to our emergency contact line for immediate help.nts.
+Dr. Wych will make sure that you are seen and helped as soon as possible.
+If you call after hours, you will be referred to our emergency contact line for immediate help.

 Do you have a dental emergency?